apjanke/so-you-wanna-code/README.md

 See [course-outline-ideas.md] for what I've come up with so far for a basic course outline.
 [ImportantResources.md] has links to additional resources.

+This program focuses on Python, JavaScript/web dev, and some other "general" programming stuff like Java, C, and SQL.
+It uses Macs for local dev machines and Google Cloud Platform for cloud stuff.
+It's intended to be low cost, and especially low-up-front cost, so you can decide it's not for you and bail at any time without having sunk a lot of money and effort into it.

 ## Effort and Cost

 The program lays out about 3-4 months of learning activity, but it's all self-paced, so you can go faster or slower.